PAC-Bayes meta-learning with implicit task-specific posteriors: Conclusion

 \section{Conclusion}

 We introduce and formulate a new probabilistic algorithm for few-shot meta-learning.
-The proposed algorithm, SImPa, is based on PAC-Bayes framework which theoretically guarantees prediction generalisation on unseen tasks and samples.
-In addition, the proposed method employs a generative approach that implicitly models the prior of task-specific model parameter, \(p(\mathbf{w}_{i}; \theta)\), shared across all tasks, and the task-specific posterior \(q(\mathbf{w}_{i}; \lambda_{i})\), resulting in more expressive variational approximation compared to the usual diagonal Gaussian methods, such as PLATIPUS~\cite{finn2018probabilistic} or ABML~\cite{ravi2018amortized}.
+The proposed algorithm, SImPa, is based on PAC-Bayes framework which theoretically guarantees error induced on unseen tasks and unseen samples within each task.
+In addition, the proposed method employs a generative approach that implicitly models the posterior of task-specific model parameter \(q(\mathbf{w}_{i}; \lambda_{i})\), resulting in more expressive variational approximation compared to the usual variational methods using multivariate normal posteriors with diagonal covariance matrices, such as PLATIPUS~\cite{finn2018probabilistic} or ABML~\cite{ravi2018amortized}.
 The uncertainty, in the form of the learnt implicit distributions, can introduce more variability into the decision made by the model, resulting in well-calibrated and highly-accurate prediction.
 The algorithm can be combined with different base models that are trainable with gradient-based optimisation, and is applicable in regression and classification.
 We demonstrate that the algorithm has state-of-the-art calibration and prediction results on unseen data in a multi-modal 5-shot learning regression problem, and achieve state-of-the-art calibration and classification results on few-shot 5-way tasks on mini-ImageNet and tiered-ImageNet data sets.

 \ifCLASSOPTIONcompsoc